M2-branes, Higher Form Symmetries and 1-Gerbes: Introduction and summary

 Generalized symmetries also known as Higher Form Symmetries, (HFS) represent a vast concept that generalizes the notion of symmetry \cite{Gaiotto:2014kfa}.
 The operator representing the HFS(p) are non-local and acts on extended charged objects (of dimension $p$, larger than zero), as for example, Wilson lines, Wilson surfaces, branes etc. The symmetry operators are defined on submanifolds of codimension $p+1$.
 They extend the notion of Noether symmetry and Ward identities to extended objects instead of considering point-like sources.
 Furthermore, the breaking of HFS to their discrete subgroup may allow the characterizations of the phases such as confinement, Higgs or topological phases in the context of High Energy physics but also in condensed matter physics, see for example \cite{Armas:2023tyx}.
 Symmetry operators are topological and gauge-invariant operators.
 They are classified as invertible when they satisfy group-like fusion rules.

 In the context of unification theories, global symmetries are not expected to appear in any consistent quantum gravity theory \cite{Banks:2010zn}.
 The gauging of these HFS is realized through the introduction of gauge \textit{Background fields} which appear in the action of the theory as a topological field term but can be dynamical in manifolds of higher dimensions.
-In our paper we do not consider dynamical contributions from the backgrounds fields.

 In the invertible cases, there is an obstruction to the gauging of the HFS, that implies the existence of anomalies in the path integral, whose cancellation involves the inclusion of new terms constructed with these background fields, like the anomaly inflow terms \cite{Kapustin:2014tfa},\cite{Cordova:2018cvg}.